railsware/mailtrap-php/src/Bridge/Laravel/README.md

 ```bash
 php artisan make:mail WelcomeMail
 ```
-After that, you can configure your Email as you which.
+After that, you can configure your Email as you wish.
 Below will be an example.
 ```php
 # app/Mail/WelcomeMail.php
 <?php